Earl of Bridgewater

 Earl of Bridgewater was a title that has been created twice in the Peerage of England, once for the Daubeny family (1538) and once for the Egerton family (1617).
 From 1720 to 1803, the Earls of Bridgewater also held the title of Duke of Bridgewater.
-The 3rd Duke of Bridgewater is famously known as the "Canal Duke", for his creation of a series of canals in North West England.
+The 3rd Duke of Bridgewater is known as the "Canal Duke", for his creation of a series of canals in North West England.

 History

 Creation for the Daubeny family (1538)

 The title Earl of Bridgewater was first created in 1538 for Henry Daubeny, 9th Baron Daubeny.
 The Daubeney (or Dabney) family descended from Elias Daubeny, who in 1295 was summoned by writ to the Model Parliament as Lord Daubeny.
 The eighth Baron was created Baron Daubeny by letters patent in the Peerage of England in 1486 and was also made a Knight of the Garter the following year.
 All three titles became extinct on the first Earl of Bridgewater's death in 1548.